carbon-design-system/carbon-preprocess-svelte/README.md

 `optimizeCarbonCss` is the same CSS optimization engine behind `optimizeCss` and `OptimizeCssPlugin`, exposed as a plain async function for bundlers without a plugin API, such as esbuild, `Bun.build`, or any post-build script.
 It is `async` because `experimental.liveIndex` may build a component index.
 Unlike the plugins, it has no way to discover which Carbon components your app imports, so the caller passes them explicitly via `components`.

+> [!TIP]
+> If your pipeline can run a shell command after the build instead of calling a function, the [CLI](#cli) does the component/import detection for you and needs no code changes.

 ```js
 // esbuild
 import { writeFileSync } from "node:fs";